massimo-nocentini/microkanrenst/docs/_sources/the-little-prover.rst.txt

   - the message

-    .. pharo:autocompiledmethod:: BlockClosure>>#··>
+    .. pharo:autocompiledmethod:: BlockClosure>>#<~~>

-    is syntactic sugar to define a rewriting rule.
+    is syntactic sugar to define a rewriting rule upto α-conversion over names of variables of both blocks, implemented in

+    .. pharo:autocompiledmethod:: BlockClosure>>#substituteVariablesUsingSequenceableCollection:

+    Such conversion if helpful to be free to use arbitrary names during a rewriting, as in :pharo:mref:`TheLittleProver>>#carConsº` for example.

 .. note::